 Carbon Sequestration through Photosynthesis

-In an interview with Ground Report, Professor Dr. Ashish Kumar Paul, from the Geography Department at Vidyasagar University, elucidated the role of mangroves as carbon sinks.
+In an interview with Ground Report, Professor Dr Ashish Kumar Paul, from the Geography Department at Vidyasagar University, elucidated the role of mangroves as carbon sinks.
 He described how mangroves absorb carbon through photosynthesis and store it in their submerged roots, referred to as "blue carbon."

-Dr. Paul also mentioned the collaborative endeavors aimed at rejuvenating this lost forest land and natural habitat.
+Dr. Paul also mentioned the collaborative endeavours aimed at rejuvenating this lost forest land and natural habitat.
 The West Bengal State Forest Department partnered with numerous NGOs and actively participated in World Environment Day on June 5, 2023.
 One noteworthy NGO deeply involved in these efforts is the Purbasha Eco Helpline Society, which has been actively engaged since 2010, with support from international organizations like the World Wildlife Fund.
 The society is under the capable leadership of Mr. Umashankar Mandal, affectionately known as the "Mangrove Man."

 He further elaborated on the Sundarbans Delta, encompassing the National Park, housing the tiger core area, and the Biosphere Reserve, where people reside.
 Researchers, in collaboration with NGOs and local villagers, conduct field visits to collect crucial information about the region and the well-being of mangroves and other species.
-All these endeavors are diligently supervised by the State Forest Department.
+All these endeavours are diligently supervised by the State Forest Department.

 Tiger conservation and Habitat goals